14 Best Ways to Protect Strawberry Plants from Birds

 3. Plastic Owls

 For a more “furrier” decoy option, consider placing a plastic owl above your berry bushes in an obvious location.
 I haven’t tried this tactic, but if I did, I’d want one with a moving head and light-up eyes.
-One that would scare my kids AND the animals!
+One that would scare my kids AND animals!

-Unfortunately, like other scare tactic, these owl decoys need to be moved at frequent intervals.
+Unfortunately, like other scare tactics, these owl decoys need to be moved at frequent intervals.
 So be mindful of moving them on a weekly basis.
 This job might be a good family chore.
 Pass this task around your children to increase their responsibility and lighten your workload, plus inspire a future generation of gardeners.

 Besmon Bird Owl to Frighten Birds